shapkarin/shapkarin.me/public/api/articles/drop-react-manual-memoization.md

 ---
-title: "Drop React Manual Memoization | The Mutability & Aliasing Model in React"
+title: Drop React Manual Memoization | The Mutability & Aliasing Model in React
+description: >-
-description: "Deep dive into the new mutability & aliasing model powering React Compiler (June 2025) and how it eliminates most manual memoization."
+  Deep dive into the new mutability & aliasing model powering React Compiler (June 2025) and how it eliminates most manual memoization.
 order: 3
 ---